-DANCE 3 (HONORS) - Students taking this course will continue refining technical skills from Dance 2 in ballet, modern and jazz dance.
+DANCE 3 (HONORS) - Students taking this course will continue refining technical skills from DANCE 2 in ballet, modern, and jazz dance.
+Students will further their knowledge of dance history, anatomy, audition practices, and dance critique.
 Students will now focus on performance and choreographic skills.
 Students will develop self-discipline, teamwork, and their artistic voice through group movement studies and practice of technique.
 Students will create movement vocabulary and set choreography on a soloist, in a duet, and a larger group, as well as be able to critique their work and the work of others.
 Students are expected to strive toward a higher proficiency and will continue to be showcased in multiple performance opportunities throughout the year.
-Prerequisite: Successful completion of Dance 2 and/or permission from instructor.
-Grade level(s): 9-12 Students successfully completing this course receive Honors credit.
+Students will participate in field trips and have opportunities to work with guest artists.
+Students are required to perform in all showcases including our spring dance concert.
+Grade level(s): 10-12.
+Students successfully completing this course receive Honors credit.